theobytes/smartblog/content/blog/django-and-react.md

 ## Django Graphene and React

 Django is a [python web framework](https://www.theophilusn.com/blog/history-of-python-programming-language/) that follows the MVT architecture.
 Since it's inception, django popularity has being rising ever since.
 Many big companies are using django to power their backend including NASA (Space Organisation).
 Developers love django framework for many reasons including the fact that it's a python framework.
-We'll be using django and react js in this tutorial to create a simple user authentication system and data retrieval app.
+We'll be using django and react js in this tutorial to create a simple blog web application.
 What you will learn:

 * How to build a django GraphQL API
 * How to configure your django project to work with react js.